 You can do an entire meal on a charcoal grill, from hors d'oeuvres to fish to roasts.
 You can bake potatoes, grill vegetables, toast bread and use the dying embers to warm up pies, other desserts and coffee.
 This is an easy, efficient way to cook and ideal for entertaining.

 The variety of models from which to choose is nearly endless.
-For camping or tailgating, you might select a small portable or tabletop grill like Lodge Logic's Cast Iron Sportsman's Charcoal Grill or Weber's Smokey Joe Silver Portable Charcoal Grill.
+For camping or tailgating, you might select a small portable grill or tabletop grill like Lodge Logic's Cast Iron Sportsman's Charcoal Grill or Weber's Smokey Joe Silver Portable Charcoal Grill.
 For outdoor entertaining at home for a large crowd, you may want something bigger like Char-Griller's Outlaw Charcoal Grill with a whopping 1,000-square inches of cooking area.

 Among the newest charcoal grill innovations are ceramic cookers, like Browning's Ceramic Charcoal Grill.
 Thick ceramic walls retain and distribute heat better than conventional metal grills, permitting less charcoal usage, quicker cooking times and juicier, more delicious foods.